-Both EPA and IPCS have determined a Reference Concentration (RfC) of mercury vapour for the general population.
+Both EPA and IPCS have determined a reference concentration (RfC) of mercury vapour for the general population.
 Based on the LOAEL for effect on the central nervous system (occupational exposure data) the EPA determined a RfC of 300 ng/m3 (US EPA, 1997).
-A RfC is an estimate of a continuous inhalation exposure concentration to people (including sensitive subgroups) that is likely to be without risk of deleterious effects during a lifetime.
 The US ATSDR established a minimum risk level (MRL) of 200 ng/m3, also based on the occupational data.
-Using the ATSDR document as the source document, and complementing the information with further studies IPCS identified 200 ng/m3 as a guidance maximum value for long-term inhalation (WHO, 2003).
+Using the ATSDR document as the source document, and complementing the information with further studies IPCS identified 200 ng/m3 as a guidance maximum value for long-term inhalation (WHO/IPCS, 2002).